 Apatanis have a very rich oral tradition and all the culture is passed on from one generation to the other in this format.
 Now the modern ones have started documenting it.
 One of those tales is the reason why many of the tribe’s women have tattoos adorning their faces and large nose plugs in their nostrils.

-It is said that the women of this tribe were extremely pretty and used to be abducted by men of neighbouring tribes for their beauty.
+It is said that the Apatani women were extremely pretty and used to be abducted by men of neighbouring tribes for their beauty.
 And in order to make them less appealing, they started making tattoos on their face and inserting nose plugs from a very young age.
 I wonder if this strategy actually worked because they look stunning even today in spite of the tattoos and the nose plugs.
 And when I told this to my friend’s grandmother she couldn’t stop blushing.

 She told us that she got the tattoo when she was around 10 years old, her mom along with another elder woman made it for her, even though it was a painful process she was happy to get it because it was a matter of pride and identity.
 In those days the ink was made up of pig’s fat mixed with soot from the fireplace.
 The women have a thick straight-line tattooed from the forehead to the tip of the nose and five straight lines on the chin.
 The men were fortunate and just had to go through the brunt of having a small T shape tattooed on their chins.